szgula/UofG_Robotics_TDP/docs/Basic_Actions/Go_Around_Point.md

 __Output__: Robot control command (single instance)

 ## Logic
-In the two-wheels differential drive system the radius of curvature (R), the distance between wheels (l) and the ratio of velocities of the left (Vl) and the right (Vr) wheels are related.
-The relation is given by the following equations:
+In the two-wheel differential drive system the radius of curvature (R), the distance between wheels (l) and the ratio of velocities of the left (Vl) and the right (Vr) wheels are related.
+The relation is given by the following equation:

 `Vl/Vr = (R - l/2)/(R + l/2)`.

-Finally, the maximum velocity check is performed.
-If the velocity of any wheel exceeds a threshold value, the new calculation is performed.
+Finally, we check the maximum velocity.
+If the velocity of any wheel exceeds a threshold value, a new calculation is done.

 <!--- ![Go Around Point Diagram](../Figures/.png) -->